alpas/alpasdev/src/main/resources/docs/migrations.md

 Your [Ozone table](/docs/ozone#ozone-table) must extend from `OzoneTable` instead of just `Table` to support migration.
-Once it extends from `OzoneTable`, you can further [customize](#customizing-columns) the table's columns such as marking it nullable, setting the size of a varchar column, etc.
+Once it extends from `OzoneTable`, you can further [customize](#customizing-columns) the table's columns, such as marking it nullable, setting the size of a varchar column, etc.

 <a name="creating-migrations"></a>
 ### [Creating Migrations](#creating-migrations)